Allied Control Council: Restoration of order into German hands

-Law no. 4 (30 October 1945) re-established the German court system according to German legislation enacted prior to Hitler's rise to power.
+Law No. 4 (30 October 1945) re-established the German court system according to German legislation enacted prior to Hitler's rise to power.

-Directive no. 16 (6 November 1945) provided for the equipment of the German police forces with light weapons to combat crime, while the carrying of automatic rifles was prohibited except with special Allied permission.
+Directive No. 16 (6 November 1945) provided for the equipment of the German police forces with light weapons to combat crime, while the carrying of automatic rifles was prohibited except with special Allied permission.

-Law no. 21 (30 March 1946) provided for the establishment of labor courts to resolve labor disputes within the German population.
+Law No. 21 (30 March 1946) provided for the establishment of labor courts to resolve labor disputes within the German population.
 These courts were to be run by German judges.

-Gradually, the Allied governments relaxed their control over German political life and on 3 June 1946, the Political Directorate of the Control Council recommended to hold municipal elections in the city of Berlin in October of the same year.
+Gradually, the Allied governments relaxed their control over German political life and on 3 June 1946, the Political Directorate of the Control Council recommended holding municipal elections in the city of Berlin in October of the same year.
 On 3 August 1946, the council approved a new provisional constitution for the Greater Berlin metropolitan area.
 Another reform relating to Berlin took place on 22 August 1946, as the council approved a reform plan for the police of Greater Berlin, which assigned four assistants to the Berlin Chief of Police, each to oversee police work in each of the four occupation sectors in that metropolitan area.